The nuclear dimension of $C^*$-algebras associated to topological flows and orientable line foliations: One dimensional foliations

 It is clear that a flow without fixed points gives rise to an orientable line foliation, where the collection of all tubes provides an atlas of local charts, by Lemma~\ref{lem:tubes-basics}.
-It is a remarkable theorem that the converse is also true.
+The converse is also true.

-\begin{thm}[{\cite[Theorem~27A]{Whitney}}] If $\mathcal{F}$ is an orientable line foliation of a locally compact metrizable space $Y$, then there exists a flow $\calpha$ on $Y$ with no fixed points such that the leaves of $\mathcal{F}$ are exactly the orbits of $\calpha$. \end{thm}
+\begin{thm}[{\cite[Theorem~27A]{Whitney}}] If $\mathcal{F}$ is an orientable line foliation of a locally compact second countable Hausdorff space $Y$, then there exists a flow $\calpha$ on $Y$ with no fixed points such that the leaves of $\mathcal{F}$ are exactly the orbits of $\calpha$. \end{thm}